vburlbl/cleantalk-spam-protect/readme.txt

 * Always actual and regular updates.
 * Technical support.

-= CAPTCHA =
-The annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
-It is supposed that spam bots won’t discern these symbols, but a visitor will.
-CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
-At the sight of CAPTCHA and after input errors, many visitors leave the resource.
-Thus, CAPTCHA helps to protect the resource from visitors.
-Spam bots can automatically recognize Captcha.
-Spam bots can not pass through the anti-spam CleanTalk, complex invisible checks can immediately detect spam bots.

 = Additional features =
 * Online, daily and weekly anti spam reports traffic VS spam.
 * Apps for iPhone, Android to control anti spam service, comments, signups, contacts.
 With traffic and spam statistics for last 7 days.